 - Watercolor on paper watermarked J. Whatman with pencil, pen, ink and gold

 - 51 × 74 cm (21.1 × 29.1 in.)

-- Restricted gift of the Friends of Indian and Islamic Art of The Art Institute of Chicago
+- Purchased with funds provided by the Friends of Indian and Islamic Art of The Art Institute of Chicago